kosinw/Castor/README.md

 # Castor

-Castor is a Gameboy interpreter written using .NET Framework, C#, and WPF.
+Castor is a Gameboy interpreter written using C# and Monogame.
 The primary purpose of this project is to learn about emulator systems and low-level operations.

 # Implemented Features
 * partial CPU decoding